Beatnik Beatch

 Beatnik Beatch were an American pop rock band formed in San Francisco in the 1980s.
-They consisted of Chris Witt Kettner (bass, vocals), Andy Sturmer (drums, vocals), and George Cole (guitar).
+They consisted of Chris Witt Ketner (bass, vocals, viola), Andy Sturmer (drums, vocals), and George Cole (guitar).
 They also featured keyboardist Se Padilla, later replaced by Roger Manning.

-In 1986, they released At The Zula Pool, under the San Francisco based indie label Industrial Records.
+In 1987, they released At The Zula Pool, under the San Francisco based indie label Industrial Records.
 It was re-released with 5 tracks removed and 4 tracks added after the band was signed by Atlantic Records in 1988.
 Around this time Manning joined the band.

-After Beatnik Beatch disbanded at the end of 1989, Sturmer and Manning formed Jellyfish.
+After Beatnik Beatch disbanded early in 1989, Sturmer and Manning formed Jellyfish.